nilearn/nilearn/CONTRIBUTING.rst

 `proposed enhancements <https://github.com/nilearn/nilearn/labels/Enhancement>`_.
-If an issue does not already exist for a potential contribution, we ask that you first open an `issue <https://github.com/nilearn/nilearn/issues>`_ before sending a :ref:`pull request` to discuss in advance scope and potential design choices.
+If an issue does not already exist for a potential contribution, we ask that you first open an `issue <https://github.com/nilearn/nilearn/issues>`_ before sending a :ref:`pull request` to discuss scope and potential design choices in advance.

 .. _contribution_guidelines: